 Content Access Requires Explicit Trust Consent

-Accessing the actual content of emails, messages, and other electronic communications is the most privacy-sensitive area of digital asset management.
-Arizona law draws a clear line here.
-A successor trustee who did not originally create the account can access communication content only if the trust instrument itself includes consent to that disclosure.
+Accessing the actual content of emails and messages is the most sensitive area of digital asset management.
+A successor trustee who did not create the account can view this content only if the trust itself allows it.

 Unless otherwise ordered by the court, directed by the user or provided in a trust, a custodian shall disclose to a trustee that is not an original user of an account the content of an electronic communication sent or received by an original or successor user and carried, maintained, processed, received or stored by the custodian in the account of the trust.

-A.R.S. § 14-13112This makes the trust document itself a critical factor.
-If the trust does not address digital asset access or does not include language consenting to communication content disclosure, a successor trustee may be limited to metadata and non-content assets under section 14-13113.
+A.R.S. § 14-13112This means the trust document itself is a key factor.
+If the trust does not address digital asset access, the successor trustee may only see metadata under section 14-13113.
+Adding consent language to the trust is the simplest way to close this gap.

 What the Trustee Must Provide